iWriteGigs

 C saw religion as the tool that the upper classes used to maintain control of society and to dominate the lower classes

-D believed that religion was important in establishing Worldviews
+D believed that religion always performs important functions in society

 Question #26